nodejs/nodejs.org/pages/en/learn/getting-started/an-introduction-to-the-npm-package-manager.md

 ---
-title: An introduction to the NPM package manager
+title: An introduction to the npm package manager
 layout: learn.hbs
 authors: flaviocopes, MylesBorins, LaRuaNa, jgb-solutions, amiller-gh, ahmadawais
 ---

-# An introduction to the NPM package manager
+# An introduction to the npm package manager

 ## Introduction to npm